mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 controls that can be swapped from one task to another at need.
-Whereas a human might sit down at the nearest console and reconfigure it for astronavigation or gunnery, a K’kree would consider this unsettling.
+Whereas a human might sit down at the nearest console and reconfigure it for astronavigation or gunnery, a K'kree would consider this unsettling.
-It is the nature of a tool to do a particular job, so if a different function is required then the K’kree must get a different tool and move to the correct workstation.
+It is the nature of a tool to do a particular job, so if a different function is required then the K'kree must get a different tool and move to the correct workstation.

 CENTRAL SUPPLY CATALOGUE

 X

-###### K’KREE
+###### K'KREE

 **A03/48956
 WARRIOR PANOPLY**
-K’kree warriors wear a costume that is part armor and part statement of allegiance.
+K'kree warriors wear a costume that is part armor and part statement of allegiance.
 The frontal torso is protected by a breastplate worn over a tunic in traditional colours, often with forearm guards.
 A helmet is worn by some but not all warriors and